rdwrome/cppfa24/08++gamedevelopment/chapter.md

 In this chapter, we'll learn about game development in openFrameworks.
 We'll cover what goes into making a game, as well as how to code a simple space shooter.
 Finally, we'll put an experimental oF twist on our game by implementing OSC functionality, which will allow you to alter the difficulty of the game live (while the player is playing it).

 Ready?
 Let's go!

-## How do game developers actually make games?

-There are as many ways to make games as there are game developers.
-However, many developers follow an iterative process: adding a single component, testing it, adding an additional component, testing it again, and so on.
-Regardless of the platform, this method allows game developers to quickly figure out what parts of the initial idea are worth keeping and test additions they think might be interesting without wasting time building a complete game that, in retrospect, isn't compelling.

-This iterative process can be done digitally or physically.
-Paper prototyping is the process of testing mechanics and interactions with paper models and analogs.
-Although these paper prototypes don't necessarily look like the final game, they can be mocked up quickly, allowing developers to experiment with core mechanics more rapidly than they could with code.
-For example, a puzzle game's board and pieces can be mocked up with paper and dice quicker than it can be implemented in even a basic mobile app.
-Similarly, when a developer makes a digital prototype, or one with code, they will start by refining game mechanics and keeping assets rough until they get closer to the end.
-Finally, developers enter the long process of tuning their game–tweaking various parameters until it feels just right.

-We're going to use openFrameworks to play with the final step of this process.
-In the game we're making, we're not going to settle on one set of parameters that stay static from game to game.
-We're going to use openFrameworks' OSC library to allow us to communicate wirelessly from another device (e.g. a smartphone or tablet) so we can tune those parameters live, giving our players experiences tailored just for them.

 ## So what is OSC, anyway?